 The placement has continued after the contestants leave the villa, where certain brands such as Boohoo and Nando’s have used the social following amassed by the contestants whilst on the show to promote their products.

-Product placement has been around for donkey’s years but these brands managed to add an another layer to get the most out of their “influencers”
+Product placement has been around for donkey’s years but these brands managed to add another layer to get the most out of their “influencers”

 Snapchat was the primary channel used in last year’s show.
 However, the producers made a decision to swap out Snapchat for Instagram.
 The reason behind this decision, is the recent snapchat re-design which led to a large loss in users and engagement.